ZarnackGroup/Publications/README.md

 # Publications
-The collection of the source code for different publications in Zarnack's lab.
+here collects the source codes for different publications in Zarnack's lab.